cakedbake2/vincent-ai/README.md

 - `CHAT_MODEL`: the model to use for chat.
 - `MAX_TOKENS`: maximum amount of tokens the `CHAT_MODEL` can generate.
 Leave undefined to default to 4096.
 - `TEMPERATURE`: the temperature to use for the `CHAT_MODEL`.
 Leave undefined to default to 0°C.
+- `VISION_MODEL`: the model to use to provide image descriptions for the `CHAT_MODEL`.
+Leave undefined to default to disabled.

 # Compatible providers
 - [DeepInfra](https://deepinfra.com/): https://api.deepinfra.com/v1/openai/ (tested)